 Adding Coveo Machine Learning Blocklist Words

-Depending on the nature of the user queries going through your Coveo-powered search interfaces, Coveo Machine Learning (Coveo ML) models can ignore search requests containing blacklisted words, depending on the nature of the user queries going through your Coveo-powered search interfaces.
-These queries are not taken into account during the model learning process, meaning that models will never suggest them.
-However, in specific scenarios (e.g., support services for youth), it may not be necessary to blacklist certain words.
-In such cases, you can contact your Coveo Customer Success Manager (CSM) to review Coveo’s blacklist and potentially remove some entries.
-You can also contact Coveo Support to send your own text file of blacklist words.
+Depending on the nature of the user queries going through your Coveo-powered search interfaces, Coveo Machine Learning (Coveo ML) models can ignore search requests containing blocklisted words, depending on the nature of the user queries going through your Coveo-powered search interfaces.
+These queries aren’t taken into account during the model learning process, meaning that models will never suggest them.
+However, in specific scenarios (e.g., support services for youth), it may not be necessary to blocklist certain words.
+In such cases, you can contact your Coveo Customer Success Manager (CSM) to review Coveo’s blocklist and potentially remove some entries.
+You can also contact Coveo Support to send your own text file of blocklist words.